-Section 505 of the San Francisco Housing Code is amended to require guest room watercloset, lavatory, and bathing facilities that are shared in common to have grab bars that comply with the Building Code, except that limitations within existing floor and room configurations will be taken into account.
+Section 505 of the San Francisco Housing Code is amended to require guest room water-closet, lavatory, and bathing facilities that are shared in common to have grab bars.
 Section 1002 is amended to list as substandard conditions the failure to have grab bars in common-use guest room toilet and bathing facilities and usable telephone jacks and wiring as required by State law.
 Section 206 is amended to make the usable telephone jack and wiring requirement retroactive; the sanitation requirements of Section 505 are currently retroactive.